First Timers Guide

 If your child is dressed properly there should be no issues getting through their lesson.

-Once you've parked your car, enter the Main Lodge and you will find the ticket/snow school desk straight ahead.
-To the left of the desk is where you will sign in for your lesson, or, we will have rooms designated for multi-day program sign-ins.
+Once you've parked your car, enter the Main Lodge and you will find the ticket/snow school desk in the Lobby.
+To the left of the desk is where you will sign in for your lesson, or, we will have rooms designated for multi-day program sign-ins. *NEW* in 2020/21 we have an outdoor Ticket Window, please follow signage as directed.

 You can purchase tickets, lessons, and rental equipment at the desk.
 Passes and rental equipment are available for 4 hours, 6 hours, open-close or night.
 Snow School Lessons are available throughout the day; based on availability.
 Advanced reservations are strongly recommended.
 Please arrive a minimum of 1 hour prior to lesson.